damiancalabresi/msml602-final-project/MSML602 - Damian Calabresi - Final Project - Report.md

 The predictors of the Women Peace and Security Index which are not correlated with the rest will require a special consideration during the analysis.

-We run a linear regression for each dataset to verify that predictors are correlated with the overall score.
+To further validate the datasets, linear regression was run for each dataset to verify that predictors are correlated with the overall score.
 As expected, given the correlation enforced by the calculation, all the predictors added similar value to the global predictor.

-We analyzed the relationship between the majority religion feature generated before in the Religious Diversity Index dataset and the religious diversity score itself.
-This demonstrated that countries with Christian and Muslim majorities are not so diverse.
+We examined the relationship between the Boolean "majority religion" variable (derived from the Religious Diversity Index dataset) and the diversity score itself.
+The analysis demonstrated that countries with Christian and Muslim majorities tend to exhibit lower religious diversity.

 ![table-1-rdi-regression.png](report-images/table-1-rdi-regression.png)

 #### 3. Democracy Index Comparison

-We compared the global scores of the democracy index of each dataset.
+The global democracy scores from each dataset were compared to assess alignment and validity.
 The results are shown in the following figure:

 ![2-democracy-index-comparison.png](report-images/2-democracy-index-comparison.png)

-This correlation matrix demonstrates that all the datasets are highly correlated, meaning that any of them can be used to find a correlation with the other datasets.
-The Freedom in the World dataset is the one that brings more detailed information, with more categories and a more granular analysis ("total" score in the correlation matrix).
-It has a correlation of 0.77 with the "democracy" score of the Dichotomous Coding of Democracy dataset, considering that the second one is a dichotomous variable, this is a strong correlation.
-We decided to use the Freedom in the World dataset for analysis that require a continuous variable and the Dichotomous Coding of Democracy dataset for the binary analysis.
+The correlation matrix demonstrates that all the datasets are highly correlated, meaning that any of them can be used to find a correlation with the other datasets.
+The Freedom in the World dataset emergesas the most detailed, containing more categories and a more granular analysis ("total" score in the correlation matrix).
+Notably, its "total" democracy score exhibited a correlation of 0.77 with the Dichotomous Coding of Democracy variable.
+Given that the latter is a binary classification, this represents a strong correlation.

 ### C. Implementation

 #### 1. Modeling techniques

-Three different techniques were used for modeling.
+Three modeling techniques were employed in this study:

 Support Vector Machines (SVM) were used to analyze the relationship between democratic and non-democratic countries visually and identify patterns.
-PCA was used to reduce the dimensionality of the data allow the SVM algorithm to provide a visual representation of the data.
+PCA was used to reduce the dimensionality of the data, enabling the SVM algorithm to provide a visual representation of the data.

 Linear Regression and LASSO were used for quantitative analysis of the relationship between women's rights and democracy.
-This algorithm provides numerical results and a measure of significance for each predictor.
+These methods provide numerical results and a measure of significance for each predictor.
 Before the execution of regression models the predictors were normalized to have a mean of 0 and a standard deviation of 1.

-Hierarchical Clustering was used to group countries based on their democracy index as well as women's rights indicators and do a visual interpretation of the results.
+Hierarchical Clustering was used to group countries based on their democracy index as well as women's rights indicators.
+The resulting clusters were then interpreted visually to explore patterns and similarities.

 #### 2. Assumptions

-Given the previous analysis of the dataset and the high correlation between predictors in the datasets, we assumed that the main indicator of each category can be used for the comparison.
-To give an example, the Women, Business and the Law dataset provides a score for each of the 8 categories, and the WBL Index is the sum of all of them.
+Based on the previous analysis of the dataset and the high correlation between predictors in the datasets, we assumed that the primary indicator of each category can be used for the comparative analysis.
+For instance, the Women, Business and the Law dataset provides a score for each of the 8 categories, and the WBL Index is the sum of all of them.
 We decided to use these eight categories for the comparison.

-Freedom in the World dataset provides the best granularity and detail on the democracy index.
-The correlation matrix demonstrates that the "total" score of this dataset is the best indicator of a democracy.
+The Freedom in the World dataset provides the best granularity and detail on the assessment of democracy levels.
+Correlation matrices confirmed that the "total" score is the most reliable continuous indicator of democracy.

 The Dichotomous Coding of Democracy dataset provides a binary value for each country, being 1 a democracy and 0 a non-democracy.
-We use this dataset in place of the Freedom in the World dataset for the binary analysis with the SVM algorithm.
+This dataset replaced the Freedom in the World scores in SVM-based classification analysis.

 #### 3. Performance evaluation

 SVM algorithm results were evaluated visually and corroborated with linear regression results.

 Linear Regression and LASSO were evaluated using the R-squared and the p-values of the coefficients.
-P-values below 0.05 were considered significant.
-R-squared above 0.5 is considered enough to define that a correlation exists.
+Predictors with p-values below 0.05 were considered statistically significant.
+An R-squared value above 0.5 was taken as indicative of a meaningful correlation.

 #### 4. Feature selection

 Linear Regression demonstrated which predictors were significant for the correlation.
 Among those features categorized as significant, the ones with higher coefficients were selected for the final analysis.
-When Linear Regression provided similar coefficients for multiple features, a LASSO regression was run to force the selection of the most important features.
+When Linear Regression provided similar coefficients for multiple features, a LASSO regression was applied to enforce the selection of the most important features.

-The Georgetown datasets demonstrated a high correlation that occured because the source of these datasets is very similar and countries with more economic development will score higher in the Women Peace and Security Index despite the differences between men and women in the given society.
+The Georgetown datasets showed a high correlation that occurred because the source of these datasets is very similar and countries with more economic development will score higher in the Women Peace and Security Index despite the differences between men and women in the given society.

-The analysis of the Women, Business and the Law dataset demonstrated the the most important features to predict the democracy of a country are: Marriage, Pension, Pay, and Parenthood.
+The analysis of the Women, Business and the Law dataset revealed that the most important features to predict the democracy of a country are: Marriage, Pension, Pay, and Parenthood.

 #### 5. Data enrichment and segmentation

 The democracy dataset, Freedom in the World, was merged with the "Women Peace and Security Index" and the "Women, Business and the Law" datasets.
-This dataset was then merge with the "Religious Diversity Index" to have a more detailed analysis of the relationship between religion and democracy.
-The Continent was added to the final version of the dataset for a more comprehensive segmentation.
+This combined dataset was then enriched with the "Religious Diversity Index" to provide a more detailed analysis of the relationship between religion and democracy.
+Finally, a continent classification was added for regional segmentation.

-During the analysis, correlation was examined for countries that belong to specific continents or with specific majority religions.
-Based on this segmentation it was decided to run a separate analysis on three datasets, classified by:
+During the analysis, correlation was examined within subgroups of countries that belong to specific continents or with specific majority religions.
+This segmentation led to the decision to conduct separate analyses for three distinct groups, classified by:
-- America, Europe, and Asia
+- Countries in America, Europe, and Asia
-- Africa and Oceania
+- Countries in Africa and Oceania
-- Countries with Muslim majority
+- Countries with Muslim majority population

 ## IV.
 Results and Discussion